-GovernWell: Member and public engagement module - London
+GovernWell: Member and public engagement module, London

-What will governors learn?
+What will governors gain?

-- explore examples of good practice
+- a chance to explore examples of good practice

-- recognise the challenges to member/patient engagement
+- an understanding of the challenges to member/patient engagement